Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 To my surprise, a common frustration is the difficulty for admin staff to communicate privately with their own users.
 "Direct" / "Mentioned Only" messages only work so well, and email is a more reliable method of communication, but getting at a user's email address from the context it's needed is often many clicks & page loads away.
 That communication then lives outside the instance's records, and unless the moderation staff have a shared email inbox, is private between the individual moderator and the user.

-Moderation teams often make good use of tools outside their server software to coordinate: Wikis, chat services (often in private Discord servers), spreadsheets, web-based database query tooling, follow-the-sun scheduling tools, and incident response management tooling.
+Moderation teams often make good use of tools outside their server software to coordinate: Wikis, chat services (often private Discord servers), spreadsheets, web-based database query tooling, follow-the-sun scheduling tools, and incident response management tooling.
 Many expressed a desire for some of this within their server software itself, though it seems teams are able to find external tooling that works well enough for them.

 A common frustration and major use-case for private wikis is for coordinating across time with your past & future selves: Why were decisions made?
 Having searchable notes with labels and bidirectional page links goes a long way in making this easier.
 But while tooling that helps with this sort of thing exists in some server software, it's not pervasive enough and should be applied to more things such as instance block records (more on this below).

 ## Within Your Instance -- Automation & Shared Resources

-Also to my surprise, the people we spoke to were overwhelmingly in favor of using automated tooling to support a proactive approach to moderation, especially in how it can offset the human cost of performing this work.

-People cited existing examples such as [Akkoma's Message Rewriting Facility](https://docs.akkoma.dev/stable/configuration/mrf/), which allows instance admins to run incoming messages through both arbitrary & predefined Elixir code, tools which automatically scan incoming images for CSAM, and a near-universal love for Discord Bots.
+Also to my surprise, the people we spoke to were enthusiastic about using automated tooling to support a proactive approach to moderation, especially in how it can offset the human cost of performing this work, citing  examples such as [Akkoma's Message Rewriting Facility](https://docs.akkoma.dev/stable/configuration/mrf/), which allows instance admins to run incoming messages through both arbitrary & predefined Elixir code, tools which automatically scan incoming images for CSAM, and a love for Discord's Bots.

-The biggest hesitation with introducing automated tooling is with providing guardrails against misunderstood behavior (mistake-proofing), and trustworthiness of third-party code.
-These concerns are also present when integrating community resrouces such as shared blocklists: Are these tools going to do what I think they're going to do?
-Do I want to allow them to do everything they say they're going to do?
+The biggest hesitation with introducing automated tooling is developing trust with third party code and integrating community resources like blocklists, both from a "is this code trustworthy?" standpoint as well as "will this do what I think it's going to do?"

-Some moderators use automated reporting, especially for the sorts of things mentioned earlier about useful dashboard information, as another tool in their pro-active moderation toolbox, but this usually involves external tooling and complex database queries.
+Some moderators use external tooling for automated reporting of the sorts I mentioned previously about operational visibility, but this typically requires great technical knowledge to setup the services and develop the right queries.

 ## Coordination Between Instances